indago-lab/indago-lab.github.io/content/courses/ri/index.md

 Identify opportunities for deploying automation of engineering tasks using high-level programming language.
 Connect several computer programs by adjusting input-output data.
 Create advanced data visualizations and other software's output visualizations.
 Automate the conducting of repetitive engineering tasks and establish systems for their simple optimization.

 ## Course content
 Basic programming skills in high-level programming language for software automation, visualization, preprocessing and data processing.
 Programmable communication between different software.
 Read and write from a file.
 Programmable visualization of data.
-Applying the acquired knowledge on a specific engineering task (project)
+Applying the acquired knowledge on a specific engineering task (project).